 - 2 tablespoons lemon juice

-Cut the peaches into medium dice pieces.
-Place in a medium saucepan with the water and cover.
-Cook over medium heat, stirring occasionally and checking until they are soft – about ten minutes.
-Remove the saucepan from the heat and add the sugar and thyme springs.
-Stir and allow the thyme to steep for 5-10 minutes, depending on your taste.
-It’s best to taste and adjust the timing to your own tastes.
-Remove the thyme springs (don’t worry if any of the leaves are still floating around – they will be puréed anyway).
-Allow to cool to room temperature.
-Pour the contents into a blender and purée until smooth.
-Stir in the the lemon juice and chill completely in your refrigerator, then churn in your ice cream maker.
+Peaches should be diced into medium-sized pieces.
+Cover and place in a medium saucepan with water.
+Cook over medium heat, stirring occasionally and checking after ten minutes, until they are soft.
+Remove the saucepan from the heat and add the thyme springs and sugar.
+Allow the thyme to steep for 5-10 minutes, depending on your preference.
+It’s best to taste and adjust the timing to your personal preferences.
+Remove the thyme springs (don’t worry if any leaves remain floating around; they’ll be puréed anyway).
+Allow to cool to room temperature before serving.
+Blend the contents in a blender until smooth.
+Stir in the lemon juice and chill completely in the refrigerator before churning in an ice cream maker.

-If you don’t have an ice cream machine, transfer the chilled puree into a freezer friendly plastic or metal bowl, cover with a lid or cling film, and put it in the freezer.
-For the next 3 hours, check the sorbet every 30 minutes and stir vigorously to break up any ice crystals.
-It’s best to use a sturdy whisk or a spatula.
-Then leave it in the freezer until completely frozen and serve.
+If you don’t have an ice cream maker, place the chilled puree in a freezer-safe plastic or metal bowl, cover with a lid or cling film, and place in the freezer.
+Check the sorbet every 30 minutes for the next 3 hours and vigorously stir to break up any ice crystals.
+A sturdy whisk or spatula is recommended.
+After that, place it in the freezer until completely frozen before serving.

 - 1 egg white

 - 60g brown sugar

 - 1/4 teaspoon nutmeg